skillitzimberg/WhatsUpDoc/README.md

 let url = `https://api.betterdoctor.com/2016-03-01/doctors?first_name=${first_name}&last_name=${last_name}&query=${malady}&location=45.5122%2C-122.6587%2C100&user_location=45.5122%2C-122.6587&sort=last-name-asc&skip=0&limit=10&user_key=${process.env.API_KEY}`;
 ```
 #### Run the application
+See [ABOUT TEMPLATE JS](./ABOUTTEMPLATE.md) for details on installing Node, Node Package Manager (npm), if you don't already have them on your machine.

+Once those are in place . . .

 In the project root directory run the command:
 ```
 npm install